Roguelike: Cellular Automata

 Tips

-- ✨Four to five iterations is usually enough; more iterations over-smooth the map.
+- ✨Four to five iterations is usually enough.
+More passes over-smooth the map into a single blob; fewer passes leave too much noise.